kyverno/KDP/proposals/resource_cache.md

 1. Allow users to manage what data should be loaded in a global context.
 2. Allow policy rules to reference global context data.

-The global context is populated when Kyverno is started, and can be referenced by multiple policy rules.
+The global context is populated when Kyverno runs, and can then be referenced by multiple policy rules.
 Kubernetes resource data, fetched from the API server is automatically updated based on events.
 Data fetched from other sources can be periodically updated.

 Users can manage which resources to cache by creating a new custom resource called `GlobalContextEntry` provided by Kyverno.
 This will decouple the creation and usage of a global entry.